dronefly-garden/dronefly/README.md

 - coming soon

 Development is early alpha.
 The code is likely to change considerably over the next little while.
+The biggest change will be to convert it from a bot to a collection of Discord Cogs, running on Red Discord Bot instead (see #1, #2, #3, #4, #5, etc.).
 This bot requires:

 - python >= 3.5
 - a discord.py bot token